MicrosoftDocs/edge-developer/microsoft-edge/devtools-protocol-chromium/index.md

 ms.topic: reference
 ms.prod: microsoft-edge
 ---
-# Microsoft Edge (Chromium) DevTools Protocol overview
+# Microsoft Edge DevTools Protocol overview

 With the shift in the underlying web platform of Microsoft Edge to Chromium, the [Microsoft Edge (EdgeHTML) DevTools Protocol](/archive/microsoft-edge/legacy/developer/devtools-protocol/index) will not be receiving any further updates.
-The Microsoft Edge \(Chromium\) DevTools Protocol will match the APIs of the Chrome DevTools Protocol going forward.
+The Microsoft Edge DevTools Protocol will match the APIs of the Chrome DevTools Protocol going forward.

 You can find documentation on those domains and methods by referring to the [Chrome DevTools Protocol Viewer](https://chromedevtools.github.io/devtools-protocol/tot).

 > [!NOTE]
-> Any methods that were prefixed with `ms` in the [Microsoft Edge (EdgeHTML) DevTools Protocol](/archive/microsoft-edge/legacy/developer/devtools-protocol/index) are no longer supported in the Microsoft Edge \(Chromium\) DevTools Protocol.
+> Any methods that were prefixed with `ms` in the [Microsoft Edge (EdgeHTML) DevTools Protocol](/archive/microsoft-edge/legacy/developer/devtools-protocol/index) are no longer supported in the Microsoft Edge DevTools Protocol.

 ## Using the DevTools Protocol

-Here's how to attach a custom tooling client to the DevTools Server in Microsoft Edge \(Chromium\).
+Here's how to attach a custom tooling client to the DevTools Server in Microsoft Edge.

-1. Ensure all instances of Microsoft Edge \(Chromium\) are closed.
+1. Close all instances of Microsoft Edge.
-1. Launch Microsoft Edge \(Chromium\) with the remote debugging port:.
+1. Launch Microsoft Edge with the remote debugging port.

     ```shell
     msedge.exe --remote-debugging-port=9222
     ```

-1. Optionally, you can start a separate instance of Edge using a distinct user profile if desired.
+1. Optionally, you can start a separate instance of Microsoft Edge using a distinct user profile.

     ```shell
     msedge.exe --user-data-dir=<some directory>